Dr Iván García

-I teach several modules in our Linguistics and English Language and Linguistics degree programmes, including:
+I teach modules in Linguistics and English Language, including:

 My areas of research are semantics, pragmatics, syntax, and their interfaces.
-In particular, my current research focuses on quantification and exceptives.
-I’ve supervised postgraduate students on rhetorical questions in Japanese and presentational sentences in English, and I’m keen to supervise postgraduate students working on any of the areas above.
+In particular, my current research focuses on quantification and exceptives in English.
+I supervise PhD students working on these areas.

 Qualifications and Memberships